aiidalab/aiidalab-docker-stack/aarch64-runner/README.md

    colima start
    ```

-   This command needs to be run every time after reboot. *(TODO: make it auto start on boot)*
+   This command needs to be run every time after reboot. *(Optional: make it auto start on boot)*

 3. Setup new GitHub Runner under `runner-user` using [GitHub Instructions](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners).
    **Do not `./run.sh` yet**.